|

 Orientalism', in Scotland and the Borders of Romanticism,

 ed.
-Leith Davis, Ian Duncan, and Janet Sorensen (Cambridge,
+Leith Davis, Ian Duncan, and Janet Sorensen (Cambridge, England:

-England: Cambridge UP, 2004), pp. 94-112.
+Cambridge UP, 2004), pp. 94-112.

-Examines The
+The Talisman

-Talisman and 'The
+and 'The Surgeon's

-Surgeon's Daughter' within the context of competing
+Daughter' within the context of competing efforts to explain

-efforts to explain differences between cultures and people,
+differences between cultures and people, and, in particular, the

-and, in particular, the works of the 'Scottish Orientalists',
+works of the 'Scottish Orientalists', James Mill, William Robertson,

-James Mill, William Robertson, and Mountstuart Elphinstone.
+and Mountstuart Elphinstone.

 Whyte,

 Christopher.
-‘Queer Readings, Gay Texts: From Redgauntlet to The
+‘Queer Readings, Gay Texts: From Redgauntlet

-Prime of Miss Jean Brodie', in Resisting Alterities:
+to The Prime of Miss Jean Brodie', in Resisting Alterities:

 Wilson Harris and Other Avatars of Otherness, ed.
-Marco
+Marco Fazzini

-Fazzini (Amsterdam; New York: Rodopi, 2004), pp.159-75.
+(Amsterdam; New York: Rodopi, 2004), pp.159-75.

 Argues

-that Scottish literary criticism typically ignores potential
+that Scottish literary criticism typically ignores potential 'queer

-as cross-dressing in Redgauntlet and
+in Redgauntlet

-suppression of such potential readings indicates the prohibitions
+The suppression of such potential readings indicates the prohibitions

 and taboos involved in the formation of the Scottish canon.
+Also

-2004b (below).
+(below).

 Whyte,

 Christopher.
-‘Queer Readings, Gay Texts: From Redgauntlet to The
+‘Queer Readings, Gay Texts: From Redgauntlet

-Prime of Miss Jean Brodie', in Scotland in Theory:
+to The Prime of Miss Jean Brodie', in Scotland in Theory:

 Reflections on Culture and Literature, ed.
-Eleanor Bell
+Eleanor Bell and

-and Gavin Miller (Amsterdam; New York: Rodopi, 2004), pp.147-65.
+Gavin Miller (Amsterdam; New York: Rodopi, 2004), pp.147-65.

 Argues

-that Scottish literary criticism typically ignores potential
+that Scottish literary criticism typically ignores potential 'queer

-as cross-dressing in Redgauntlet and
+in Redgauntlet

-suppression of such potential readings indicates the prohibitions
+The suppression of such potential readings indicates the prohibitions

 and taboos involved in the formation of the Scottish canon.
+Also

-2004a (above).
+(above).

 Zeune,